 Regional anatomy plays an important role in exploring a specific area of the body and the in-depth details that help in clinical and surgical application (Debbarma et al., 2026).
 Over the years, extensive research has revealed marked diversity in skull morphology, morphometry, and applied anatomy among domestic and wild mammals, reflecting adaptations to species-specific functional, ecological and phylogenetic demands.

-Breed-related cranial distinctions were also evident in cattle. Çakar et al. (2024) noted the skulls of Simmental and Holstein cattle and found that the Holsteins possessed a more oval-shaped orbital roof, whereas Simmentals exhibited a broader orbital structure.
+Breed-related cranial distinctions are also evident in cattle. Çakar et al. (2024) noted the skulls of Simmental and Holstein cattle and found that the Holsteins possessed a more oval-shaped orbital roof, whereas Simmentals exhibited a broader orbital structure.
 The orbital index was higher in Holsteins, providing a distinguishing feature between the two breeds.
-Additionally, Simmental cattle showed a wider occipital region, likely reflecting the larger lateral dimensions of their skulls, which support greater body weight and offer a larger surface area for muscle attachment, while Rajathi (2015) in crossbred cattle provided detailed morphometric measurements of the distance from the base of the horn to the caudal border of the orbit, the mid-level of the dorsal arch of the orbit, and the rostral border of the orbit measured were 9.5 ± 0.22 cm, 11.5 ± 0.35 cm and 17.8 ± 0.56 cm, respectively.
-The distance from the facial tuberosities to the infraorbital canal and from the infraorbital canal to the root of the alveolar tooth were 4.5 ± 0.06 cm and 4.0 ± 0.87 cm, respectively.
+Additionally, Simmental cattle showed a wider occipital region, likely reflecting the larger lateral dimensions of their skulls, which support greater body weight and offer a larger surface area for muscle attachment.

+Rajathi (2015) provided detailed morphometric measurements in crossbred cattle, the distance from the base of the horn to the caudal border of the orbit, the mid-level of the dorsal arch of the orbit, and the rostral border of the orbit, measuring respectively 9.5 ± 0.22 cm, 11.5 ± 0.35 cm and 17.8 ± 0.56 cm.
+The distance from the facial tuberosities to the infraorbital canal, and from the infraorbital canal to the root of the alveolar tooth were 4.5 ± 0.06 cm and 4.0 ± 0.87 cm, respectively.
 The mandible had a length of 34.2 ± 0.72 cm and a height of 21.0 ± 0.08 cm.

 Özkan et al. (2019) carried out a morphometric study on the skulls of domestic cattle and water buffalo (Bubalus bubalis), documenting clear species-related variations.
 The orbit of the buffalo was transversely oval, whereas that of cattle was longitudinally oval.
 The overall skull size was greater in cattle compared with buffalo.
 The foramen magnum exhibited a more rounded outline in cattle, while it was comparatively oval in buffalo.
-Furthermore, the facial region of the buffalo was proportionately narrower relative to total skull length.
+Furthermore, the facial region of the buffalo was proportionately narrower compared to total skull length.

 Choudhary et al. (2016a) studied parameters of the maxillofacial and mandibular region in Dromedary camel (Camelus dromedarius).
 The distance between supraorbital foramina and infraorbital foramina was 4.485 ± 0.046 cm, while the distance between rim of the orbit to the supraorbital foramina and infraorbital foramina were 5.66 ± 0.051 cm and 5.87 ± 0.053 cm, respectively.
 The length and height of the mandible were 42.98 ± 0.624 cm and 22.58 ± 0.287 cm, respectively.
-Mandibular foramen to the base of mandible as well as from caudal border of mandible to below the mandibular foramen were 8.84 ± 0.085 cm and 6.32 ± 0.048 cm, respectively.
-The distances from the base of mandible to condyloid fossa and from the latter to the maximum height of mandible were 18.38 ± 0.15 cm and 4.175 ± 0.046 cm, respectively.
-Caudal border of mandible to mandibular foramen and from the latter to mandibular angle were 5.88 ± 0.055 cm and 8.29 ± 0.079 cm, respectively.
+Distance from the mandibular foramen to the base of mandible, as well as from the caudal border of the mandible to below the mandibular foramen were 8.84 ± 0.085 cm and 6.32 ± 0.048 cm, respectively.
+The distances from the base of mandible to the condyloid fossa, and from the latter to the maximum height of the mandible were 18.38 ± 0.15 cm and 4.175 ± 0.046 cm, respectively.
+From the caudal border of mandible to mandibular foramen, and from the latter to the mandibular angle, distances were 5.88 ± 0.055 cm and 8.29 ± 0.079 cm, respectively.